hpacheco/ses/labs/Lab1.md

 ## Lab install

-To install the tools that will be used in this lab, run:
+To install the specific tools that will be used in this lab, run:
 ```
 cd ses/vm
 git pull